WordPress/performance/docs/Releasing-the-plugin.md

 - load.php
 - readme.txt

 In addition to those locations, do a global search and replace across the entire codebase to replace any occurrence of `n.e.x.t` with the version number.
 This ensures any code annotated with the "next" release will now have its proper version number on it.
+The only exception to this are pre-releases, such as a beta or RC: For those, the stable version number should be used.
+For example, if the milestone is `1.2.0-beta.2`, the version in e.g. `@since` annotations in the codebase should still be `1.2.0`.

 ### Update translation strings